Consolidate Worksheets Wizard for Excel 2016, 2013-2007

-Combine data from several Excel files into single worksheet
+Merge data from multiple Excel files into one

 Consolidate Worksheets Wizard for Microsoft Excel easily consolidates multiple worksheets into one.
 This smart tool provides you with a number of data consolidation options to choose from: